rodneyshupe/Cookbook/Recipes/Sauces/AvacadoCream.rst

 - 1 avocado
 - 1/4 cup greek yogurt
 - 2 tablespoons milk
-- juice from half a lime.
+- juice from half a lime
-- 1-2 tablespoons cilantro chopped
+- 1-2 tablespoons cilantro, chopped
 - salt and pepper

 Directions
 ----------

-- Remove flesh from avocado and roughly chop.
-Add to a small blender along with other ingredients and blend until smooth.
+1. Remove the flesh from the avocado and roughly chop.
+Add to a small blender along with the other ingredients and blend until smooth.